Rove Beetles (Aka Tomcats) in Bali

 First let us introduce you to paederus riparius, otherwise know as the Tomcat – an insect you’ll probably never even see but will know if you’ve been near one thanks to its toxin which is more potent than cobra venom.
 These guys belong to the insect order Coleoptera (beetles) and the family Staphylinidae (rove beetles).
 Adult Tomcats beetles are quite small: 7-10mm long and 0.5-1mm wide (so around the size of a large ant).
 For something so poisonous, they look innocuous with their black head, lower abdomen, and elytral (structure covering the wings) and a red thorax and upper abdomen.
 1,4 Not all Rove Beetles cause the skin irritation we associate with Tomcats – that is the specialty of the species belonging to the subfamily Paederini – of which Tomcats are a member.

-Rove beetles are found in many countries and like to live in moist habitats, which may explain why they are fans of Bali’s rice paddies.1,4 The beetles are commonly seen in the rainy season or after particularly hot and humid weather.3,7
+Rove beetles are found in many countries and like to live in moist habitats such as crops, riverbanks and marshes, which may explain why they are fans of Bali’s rice paddies.1,4 The beetles are commonly seen in the rainy season or after particularly hot and humid weather.3,7

 During the daytime, these beetles can be seen crawling around on the ground, with their wings hidden and could be easily mistaken for ants.
 Adult Rove Beetles are predators of other insects.
 At night they are frequently found around light sources, which means they often inadvertently come into contact with humans.1,2,4

 Tomcat beetles are members of the subset of Rove Beetles with the toxic venom which causes paederus dermatitis due to their highly toxic venom.
-Tomcats do not bite or sting, but accidental brushing against it or crushing it near the skin provokes the release of its coelomic fluid, which contains paederin, a strong blistering chemical.1,2,4 Even using a towel, or sleeping on a sheet which the beetle has been in contact with can lead to burns.
-Paederin has been compared to cobra venom, but it is actually the product of Pseudomonas bacteria living as an endosymbiont within the beetle.4 In any case, even a small exposure to this toxin can cause skin and eye irritations.
+Tomcats do not bite or sting, but accidental brushing against it or crushing it near the skin provokes the release of its coelomic fluid, which contains paederin, a strong blistering chemical.1,2,4 The pederin toxin is incredibly potent, even in small concentrations8 and can transfer to the eye area and genitals if an individual touches these areas after crushing the beetles.
+Even using towels or sleeping on a sheet with which the beetle has been in contact can lead to burns.

 Most people who are burned by Tomcats in Bali find they never see the Tomcat that gives them the burn, however, if you’re in an area with a known problem, taking other insect-smart precautions can’t hurt: